ministryofjustice/security-guidance/guides/standards-assurance-tables.md

 The [Further Evidence Required (Help) sheet](https://docs.google.com/spreadsheets/d/1oO9RAZQ6ETsN2iHZb5zcFM0HROliw18MBv89oF-BPeg/edit#gid=679100590) has a calculator which the assessor will use.

-This data point was designed as unique numericals as this allows programmatic analysis in the future.
-This data point and how it is formed is currently under active review.
+The data point is currently a unique number to assist with future automated analysis.
+The format and range of values for the data point is currently under active review and so subject to change without notice.

 ## Understanding the Objectives, gathering evidence for the assessor

 Teams/individuals responsible for the design, creation, implementation, support and maintenance of systems should have viable written evidence (regardless of format) that should be made available to various teams on request, for example, security or to internal audit.

-Using the [categories used within the MCSS](https://ministryofjustice.github.io/security-guidance/principles/identify-protect-detect-respond-recover/#identify-protect-detect-respond-recover) as sections some helpful thought questions and documentation expectations are discussed below.
+Using the [categories used within the MCSS](https://ministryofjustice.github.io/security-guidance/principles/identify-protect-detect-respond-recover/#identify-protect-detect-respond-recover) as a basis, some indicative questions and documentation expectations are discussed below.

 ### IDENTIFY